anthonyjesmok/anthonyjesmok-dotcom/README.md

 Production Site
 -----------------
 Since this is the code to my personal website, a live version is on the web.
+It is updated as major updates are pushed to this repository.
 [Click here to access it.](http://www.anthonyjesmok.com/ "Anthony Jesmok")